 - 1. Quantity op Quantity = Quantity Performs dimension checking if appropriate - 2.
-(Scalar or Array) op Quantity = Quantity Assumes that the scalar or array is dimensionless dimensions The physical dimensions of this quantity. is_dimensionless Whether this is a dimensionless quantity. dim The physical dimensions of this quantity.
+(Scalar or Array) op Quantity = Quantity Assumes that the scalar or array is dimensionless

 There is one exception to the above rule, the number 0 is interpreted as having "any dimension".